skycoin/cx/README.md

 The `byte` type has been added, as well as the `[]byte` type, which defines a byte array.
-Two native functions to manipulate byte arrays were added (found at *base/functions.go*): `readAByte` and `writeAByte`.
+Two native functions to manipulate byte arrays were added (found at *base/functions.go*): `readByteA` and `writeByteA`.

-`readAByte` takes two parameters: a byte array and an index.
+`readByteA` takes two parameters: a byte array and an index.
 The index (int32) is used to retrieve the byte at that position in the byte array.
 The function returns a `byte`.

-`writeAByte` takes three parameters: a byte array, an index and a byte value.
+`writeByteA` takes three parameters: a byte array, an index and a byte value.
 The byte at the indicated index in the byte array is replaced by the provided byte value.
 The function returns the modified byte array.